Connect with others who understand.

 The HFMS does not diagnose spinal muscular atrophy.
 SMA is often diagnosed through a series of blood tests.
 The diagnostic process may also include electromyography, nerve conduction velocity studies, muscle biopsies, and other tests.

-The HFMS was designed in 2003 for children with SMA type 2 and 3.
-Since that time, there have been additions to the scale.
-Other versions of the assessment also have been developed.
+Since the original HFMS was designed in 2003, there have been additions to the scale.
+Additionally, other versions of the assessment have been developed.

 Modified Hammersmith Functional Motor Scale